The battery is connected to the electrics in the property using an inverter / charger.

 An inverter-charger can work as an AC charger when charging the battery (from an AC source), and as an inverter to invert the battery charge from DC back to AC when taking DC power out of the battery.

 Batteries are charged with DC electricity.
 PV systems generate DC electricity, which has to be converted to AC electricity by the PV inverter.

 There are two ways of coupling the battery system to the PV system / electricity network:

-Note that with DC Coupling, the generation meter which measures “generation” by the PV system for tariff purposes is installed after the DC / AC Inverter, and thus after the battery.
-The total generation will be reduced by the round-trip storage losses (typically 10- 15%) incurred in respect of any energy which is stored in the battery.
+Note that with DC coupling, the generation meter which measures 'generation' by the PV system for tariff purposes is installed after the DC / AC Inverter, and thus after the battery.
+The total generation will be reduced by the round-trip storage losses incurred in respect of any energy which is stored in the battery (typically by 10- 15%).
 This will reduce the overall tariff payable on the system.

-For new systems which do not attract a high tariff, DC coupling is likely to be superior because it reduces the number of AC/DC inversions, thus reducing the AC/DC inverter losses.
+For new systems which do not attract a high tariff (or indeed any Feed-in Tariff), DC coupling is likely to be superior because it reduces the number of AC/DC inversions, thus reducing the AC/DC inverter losses.